-This healthy relationship was made possible by my open-minded parents who taught me to respect and love the other and cherish the existing differences.
+This healthy relationship was made possible by my open-minded parents who taught me to respect and love the other and cherish our existing differences.

 Sesame candy along an assortment of sticky, chewy candies are associated with the nation-wide celebrated Birth of Prophet Mohamed in Egypt.

-Those candies that go by the name of halawet el mouled were seldom homemade.
-The ornate streets used to be lined with small and big booths that sell piles of candies’ boxes to endless lines of shoppers.
+These candies that go by the name of halawet el mouled were seldom homemade.
+The ornate streets used to be lined with small and big booths that sold piles of candy boxes to endless lines of shoppers.

-I vividly remember my grandpa, buying for me, every year a colorful sugar doll that is considered the queen of all candies for that occasion.
+I vividly remember my grandpa every year buying me a colorful sugar doll that is considered the queen of all candies for that occasion.

-Recently, the soaring prices of those candies have encouraged Egyptian Food figures to share, on their TV shows, all the tricks and tips of homemaking halawet el mouled or those yummy candies.
+Recently, the soaring prices of these candies have encouraged Egyptian Food figures to share, on their TV shows, all the tricks and tips of homemaking halawet el mouled or these yummy candies.

-Among a galore of recipes, It wasn’t difficult to pick a reliable one for my first trial.
-This year and for the first time, I attempt homemade semsemeya or sesame candies.
-Recipe credit goes to Chef Zeinab Mustapha, the renown TV food figure @cbcsofra Channel.
+Among a galore of recipes, it wasn’t difficult to pick a reliable one for my first trial.
+This year and for the first time, I attempted homemade semsemeya or sesame candies.
+Recipe credit goes to Chef Zeinab Mustapha, the renowned TV food figure @cbcsofra Channel.

 After successfully making two batches of these, I see myself repeating the experience a few more times.
 I even shared some with friends and the feedback was so rewarding.

-None of the ingredients for this candy is hard to find.
-Actually 4 out of five are available in almost every pantry.
+None of the ingredients for this candy are hard to find.
+Actually four out of five are available in almost every pantry.

-However I should mention that the two main secret ingredients for this candy is patience and speed.
-You can’t undercook or overcook the sticky syrup that glues that golden-hued sesame seeds together.
+However, I should mention that the two main secret ingredients for this candy are patience and speed.
+You can’t undercook or overcook the sticky syrup that glues the golden-hued sesame seeds together.

-Start first with toasting the sesame.
-They are better be warm when they are tossed in the sugar-glucose mixture.
-The sticky sugar glue that turns sesame seeds into bars and squares, is nothing more than sugar, glucose (which is sugar in its liquid form), drizzle of vanilla and a splash of lemon.
+Start first with toasting the sesame seeds.
+The seeds are better warm when they are tossed in the sugar-glucose mixture.
+The sticky sugar glue that turns the sesame seeds into bars and squares is nothing more than sugar, glucose (which is sugar in its liquid form), a drizzle of vanilla, and a splash of lemon.

-These ingredients have to melt and bubble until a candy thermometer indicates 150°.
-In case you don’t have a thermometer, just drop a drizzle of this bubbling liquid in in bowl with tap water.
+These ingredients have to melt and bubble until a candy thermometer indicates 150°C. If you don’t have a thermometer, just drop a drizzle of this bubbling liquid in a bowl with tap water.
 When it hardens, try to break the little piece with your fingers.
 If it is chewy, then it is not ready, if it cracks like a piece of glass, remove the pan from the heat immediately.

-Once the sugar-glucose mixture is ready, toss in the warm sesame, stir with a wooden spoon until all the sesame is coated.
-Dump it quickly unto a sheet pan lined with a parchment paper.
-Flatten the sticky Lump with a sizable rolling pin sprayed with oil.
+Once the sugar-glucose mixture is ready, toss in the warm sesame seeds, and stir with a wooden spoon until all the sesame seeds are coated.
+Quickly dump the mixture onto a sheet pan lined with parchment paper.
+Flatten the sticky lump with a sizable rolling pin sprayed with oil.

-With an oiled sharp knife cut the candy in squares or any shape or size you want before it hardens and becomes stiff.
-I personally, prefer to cut them in small square pieces with a width that doesn’t exceed 0.75″.
-Tasty treats always come in small portions.
+With an oiled sharp knife, cut the candy into squares or any shape or size you want before it hardens and becomes stiff.
+I personally prefer to cut them into small, square pieces with a width that doesn’t exceed 0.75″.
+Tasty treats always come in small portions!

-These authentic treats are nothing short than a miracle, one you bite into them, they crack releasing the deep flavor of toasted sesame, enhanced by the vanilla scent, while the brittle of caramel just melts on your tongue.
+These authentic treats are nothing short of a miracle.
+Once you bite into them, they crack, releasing the deep flavor of toasted sesame, enhanced by the vanilla scent, while the brittle of caramel just melts on your tongue.